AlliBalliBaba/frankenphp-integration-tests/README.md

 To run the tests you need `git`, `docker` and `docker compose`.
 The FrankenPHP image will be installed from a git branch of your choosing.

-To setup the local `frankenphp-custom-with-extensions` image:
+To set up the local `frankenphp-custom-with-extensions` image:

 ```bash
 sh setup